nicoalba/pyth-price-solana/README.md

         npm i -D dotenv-cli
         ```

-    2. Create the `env` file with your variables and save it to the `/client` folder.
+    2. Create the `.env` file with your variables and save it to the `/client` folder.

         Ensure you insert your devnet URL, your program ID, your Pyth feed ID, and your keypair path: